What is New Student Orientation?

 Why is it important I attend?
 What will happen during orientation?

-All new students must attend an orientation session before they begin taking classes at Hudson Valley Community College.
-Why?
-Information provided at orientation helps students understand college-level expectations and let them know about support services.
+Information provided at orientation helps students understand college-level expectations and shares information about academic and personal support services.
 Orientation is an opportunity to become familiar with the college campus, meet support staff and new students as well.

 Are there any academic programs at Hudson Valley Community College that have their own orientation sessions?